ashwinbekal/SystemX64/README.md

 ![CrimeEye](imageintro.jpg)

 **CrimeEye: A Secure and Data-Driven Approach to Safer Communities**
 CrimeEye is a revolutionary online application and Android mobile app designed to enhance crime prevention, community engagement, and law enforcement efficiency through innovative technology solutions.
-With a comprehensive approach that combines deep learning, and mapping technologies, CrimeEye aims to optimize resource allocation, improve crime data management, and prioritize user security, fostering safer and more secure communities.
+With a comprehensive approach that combines deep learning and mapping technologies, CrimeEye aims to optimize resource allocation, improve crime data management, and prioritize user security, fostering safer and more secure communities.

 ## Tech Stacks